-Ms. Shikany testified that NIPSCO computes AFUDC amounts and relevant AFUDC rates for the designated eligible improvements in accordance with the Federal Energy Regulatory Commission ("FERC") Uniform System of Accounts, which is also consistent with GAAP.
-She stated that NIPSCO also has a process to ensure that AFUDC is no longer recorded after such costs are given construction work in progress ("CWIP") ratemaking treatment, are otherwise reflected in base gas rates, or the project is placed in service, whichever occurs first.
-After the in-service date, NIPSCO will calculate and include for recovery post in-service carrying charges ("PISCC") on costs which have been placed into service and are not receiving ratemaking treatment until such costs receive CWIP ratemaking treatment, or are otherwise reflected in base gas rates.
+Ms. Shikany testified that NIPSCO will cease accruing AFUDC on construction costs once the incurred costs receive CWIP ratemaking treatment, are otherwise reflected in base gas rates, or the project is placed in service, whichever occurs first.
+She stated that, after the in-service date, NIPSCO will calculate and include for recovery post in-service carrying charges ("PISCC") on costs which have been placed into service and are not receiving ratemaking treatment until such costs receive CWIP ratemaking treatment, or are otherwise reflected in base gas rates.

 Ms. Shikany testified NIPSCO has calculated the depreciation expense related to TDSIC capital expenditures according to each asset's designated FERC account classification.
-Each asset, upon being placed in service, is depreciated according to the associated FERC account composite remaining life approved by the Commission's November 4, 2010 Order in Cause No. 43894.
+Each asset, upon being placed in service, is depreciated by NIPSCO according to the associated FERC account composite remaining life approved by the Commission's November 4, 2010 Order in Cause No. 43894.

-Ms. Shikany explained that the calculation of NIPSCO's "return on" portion of the revenue requirement for costs of the designated eligible improvements incurred through June 30, 2017.
-The annual revenue requirement for the return on investment is calculated by multiplying the June 30, 2017 net book value of all TDSIC projects by the debt and equity components of NIPSCO's WACC.
+Ms. Shikany explained that the calculation of NIPSCO's "return on" portion of the revenue requirement for costs of Eligible TDSIC Assets incurred through June 30, 2017 is shown on Attachment 1, Schedule 2.
+She stated that the annual revenue requirement for the return on investment is calculated by multiplying the June 30, 2017 net book value of all TDSIC projects by the debt and equity components of NIPSCO's weighted average cost of capital.
 The product of this calculation is then multiplied by 50% to calculate a semi-annual revenue requirement.
-She explained that this semi-annual amount is then multiplied by the revenue conversion factor and further reduced to 80% to determine the total return-related revenue requirement to be recovered for bills rendered during the months of January through June 2018, not to exceed an average aggregate increase in NIPSCO's total retail revenues of more than 2% in a 12-month period.
+She explained that this semi-annual amount is then multiplied by the revenue conversion factor, as discussed below, and further reduced to 80%, as shown in Attachment 1, Schedule 5, to determine the total return-related revenue requirement to be recovered for bills rendered during the months of January through June 2018, not to exceed an average aggregate increase in NIPSCO's total retail revenues of more than two percent (2%) in a twelve (12) month period.

-Ms. Shikany identified the PISCC associated with the designated eligible improvements that were placed into service prior to June 30, 2017.
-In the TDSIC-1 Order, the Commission authorized NIPSCO to record and recover PISCC at the effective WACC over the respective PISCC time period.
-She explained that PISCC is calculated by multiplying the value of costs that have been placed in service and are not receiving CWIP ratemaking by NIPSCO's effective WACC rate for the period in which the costs are in-service.
-Ongoing carrying charges on the PISCC are calculated until such balances are recovered through rates.
-She stated that NIPSCO is proposing recovery of all eligible PISCC incurred for the period January through June 2017, not to exceed an average aggregate increase in NIPSCO's total retail revenues of more than 2% in a 12-month period.
+Ms. Shikany testified that Attachment 1, Schedule 3 shows post-in-service carrying costs associated with Eligible TDSIC Assets that were placed into service prior to June 30, 2017.
+She stated that in the TDSIC-1 Order, the Commission authorized NIPSCO to record and recover PISCC at the effective WACC over the respective PISCC time period.
+She explained that PISCC is calculated by multiplying the value of costs which have been placed in service and are not receiving CWIP ratemaking, by NIPSCO's effective WACC rate for the period in which the costs are in-service and that ongoing carrying charges on the PISCC are calculated until such balances are recovered through rates.
+She stated that NIPSCO is proposing recovery of all eligible PISCC incurred for the period January through June 2017 in this filing, not to exceed an average aggregate increase in NIPSCO's total retail revenues of more than two percent (2%) in a twelve (12) month period.

-Ms. Shikany provided the computation of the revenue conversion factor used to compute Petitioner's pre-tax revenue requirement.
-She testified that the revenue conversion factor is calculated for debt and equity in order to properly synchronize interest for the purpose of calculating the revenue requirement.
+Ms. Shikany stated that Attachment 2, Schedule 2 shows the computation of the revenue conversion factor used to compute the Company's pre-tax revenue requirement.
+She testified that the revenue conversion factor is calculated for debt and equity in order to properly synchronize interest for the purpose of calculating the revenue requirement as reflected on Attachment 1, Schedule 2 and Schedule 3.
 The state income tax rate used in this computation was determined in accordance with Ind.
 Code § 6-3-2-1.